SevaniDileesha/Android-projects/README.md

 > - Sample UI - an app about how to create attractive UI
 > - SDHasing - an app about hot generate a hash code for a give string value
+> - QuickApp - an app about android base technologies